smartcontractkit/usechainlinkfunctions/README.md

 Want to submit your example code?
 YES...Open up a PR to get your idea included.

+To learn more about contributing, read how to fork and clone [here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects)

 This project is built on Vercel using NextJS.
 To run locally, `npm i`, then `npm run dev`, then open [localhost:3000](https://localhost:3000).